TerrenceMcGuinness-NOAA/nws-hpc-standards/docs/standards.rst

    :context: operational_scripts
    :sme_justification: Not present in EE2 standards - AI false positive
    :rationale: EE2 uses err_chk/err_exit for error handling, not shell error traps

+.. mcp:sme_correction:: bash_error_handling_requirement
+   :date: 2025-11-19
+   :severity: critical
+   :false_positive_rate: 80%
+   :ai_incorrect: Missing set -eu in scripts
+   :sme_correction_1: set -eu is NOT in EE2 standards
+   :sme_correction_2: set -e is NOT required in operational scripts
+   :sme_correction_3: Adding -u (undefined variable check) is NOT mandated by EE2
+   :sme_correction_4: Only set -x is shown in EE2 examples for debug logging
+   :evidence: Examples 8 and 9 in Appendix A show set -x only, no set -e or set -eu
+   :root_cause: AI conflating general shell scripting best practices with EE2 operational requirements

+.. mcp:validation:: env_variable_test_criteria
+   :category: environment_variables
+   :test_1: Script must exit with code 1 if required variable is missing
+   :test_2: Script must treat empty strings as undefined and fail validation
+   :test_3: Error messages must clearly identify which variable failed
+   :test_4: Non-zero exit code must be returned on validation failure

 * Enable debug logging at the top of *each* shell script:
     .. code-block:: bash